John Bratby, Pioneer Of ‘Kitchen Sink School’

 The Times of London said at the time that standing in front of his work, one could imagine ″what it would have been like to be confronted with a Van Gogh for the first time.″

-Bratby's personality also made him a hit with art critics and journalists.
-Voicing fears that the individual is an endangered species, the bearded, pipe- smoking extrovert had a passionate dislike of what he called the ''egalitarian society.''
+Bratby’s personality also made him an almost instant hit with art critics and journalists.
+Voicing fears that the individual is an endangered species, the bearded, pipe-smoking extrovert had a passionate dislike of what he called the ″egalitarian society.″

 One of Bratby’s best known pictures of the period is ″Jean and Still Life in Front of Window″ showing his first wife crouching naked behind a table heaped with beer glasses, overflowing ashtrays, cornflake packets and other household items.

-His popularity was eclipsed in the 1960s by abstract art.
-His portraits often were condemned by critics as garish.
+His popularity was eclipsed in the 1960s by the fashion for abstract art.
+His portraits were often condemned by critics as garish.

 But after years of neglect, he resurfaced to critical favor in 1991 with a retrospective show of his drawings at the National Portrait Gallery and a group show entitled ″The Kitchen Sink.″